Challenges of the 12 Disciples

 And He spent forty days in the wilderness, tempted by Satan while with the wild animals, and the angels tended to Him.
 (Matthew 1:13) (Matthew 4:1 and Luke 4:2)

-Jesus Christ was tempted by the devil on several occasions.
+The devil tempted Jesus Christ on several occasions.

 “A servant is not greater than his master,”

 Jesus once stated to His followers.
 They will persecute you if they persecuted Me.
 They will keep your word if they kept mine.”
-(Matthew 15:20) Jesus was referring to the fact that what he was feeling and what his followers were about to experience would be identical; that is, His disciples will experience the same joy and anguish that He was experiencing.
+(Matthew 15:20) Jesus was referring to the fact that what He was feeling and what His followers were about to experience would be identical; that is, His disciples would experience the same joy and anguish that He was experiencing.

 What do you think?
 Temptation’s underlying aim is to cause the disciple to sin.
 Don’t forget that sin has always been the cause that separates man from God and once separated from God, man is in a condition of spiritual death.
 It is written – Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.
 (James 1:15)